trailofbits/cb-multios/README.md

 ## Testing

 The `cb_tester.py` utility is a wrapper around `cb-test` that can be used to test challenges and summarize results.
 The [`cb-test`](https://github.com/CyberGrandChallenge/cb-testing) tool is a testing utility created for the DARPA Cyber Grand Challenge to verify CBs are fully functional.

+`cb-test` has been modified to use `socat` as the challenge server instead of `cb-server`.
+Further changes include:

+* Always running the challenges on localhost
+* Skipping any checks that verify the file is a valid DECREE binary
+* Lessening sleeps and timeouts to allow tests to run at a reasonable rate

 ### Options